 Tangier's Old Town, also known as the Medina, is a charming and historic walled city that dates back to the 8th century.
 Its maze of narrow streets, small squares, and traditional Moroccan houses are a delight to explore.
 The Medina is home to several historic landmarks, including the Kasbah fortress, mosques, and a bustling market where locals sell spices, textiles, and other goods.
 Visitors can experience the city's rich cultural heritage and enjoy stunning views of the Mediterranean Sea from the Kasbah.
 A trip to Tangier is not complete without a visit to its enchanting Old Town.

-Tangier is generally safe for tourists, but petty crime and scams can occur, especially in crowded areas.
-Be aware of your surroundings and take precautions to protect your belongings.
+Marbella is generally safe for tourists, with low crime rates.
+However, petty theft and scams can occur, especially in crowded areas.

 Car, Bike, Scooter